-Husain highlights an ostentation of art & jewellery in auction sale | www.lokmattimes.com
+Husain highlights an ostentation of art & Jewellery in auction sale | www.lokmattimes.com

-New Delhi (India), March 15: The latest auction by Bid & Hammer is a unique amalgamation of jewellery and art inspired by Peacock leitmotifs.
-A divine epitome of confidence, beauty and renewal, the Peacock originated from the Indian sub-continent, has been an integral part of our centuries old folklore and has been abundantly used in all sorts of artistic creations across genres from ancient times to this day, however, it is being presented in a standalone auction perhaps for the first time.
-Appropriately lead by an artwork of Maqbool Fida Husain, one of the greatest Modern Indian artists, the catalogue is supported by Bengal School great Jamini Roy and well respected artists Devaki Nandan Sharma & Fakir Mohammed Soofi.
+New Delhi (India), March 22: The latest auction by Bid & Hammer is a unique amalgamation of jewellery and art inspired by Peacock leitmotifs.
+A divine epitome of confidence, beauty and renewal, the Peacock originated from the Indian sub-continent, has been an integral part of our centuries-old folklore and has been abundantly used in all sorts of artistic creations across genres from ancient times to this day, however, it is being presented in a standalone auction perhaps for the first time.
+Appropriately lead by the artwork of Maqbool Fida Husain, one of the greatest Modern Indian artists, the catalogue is supported by Bengal School great Jamini Roy and well-respected artists Devaki Nandan Sharma & Fakir Mohammed Soofi.
 The latter two being ‘Bird Specialists’.

-It has become a kind of a pattern for Bid & Hammer’s auctions to be lead by M F Husain, as last years ‘Auction of the Week’ also had an iconic painting by the artist from the famed ‘Theorama’ series titled ‘Islam’, the No-Reserve & Silent Bid auctions the year prior to it had Horses and the ‘Traditional, Modern and Contemporary Indian Art’ auction preceding that also had a 1970’s Husain canvas as the highlight, as did its Significant Indian Art auction that had white horses against a saffron background – a masterpiece.
-Not to forget, Husain’s 1972 watercolour of Shiva had topped the debut sale of the auction house.
-In effect rendering the artist foundations claims a farce and mere rhetoric.
+It has become a kind of pattern for Bid & Hammer’s auctions to be lead by M F Husain, as last years ‘Auction of the Week’ also had an iconic painting by the artist from the famed ‘Theorama’ series titled ‘Islam’, the No-Reserve & Silent Bid auctions the year prior to it had Horses and the ‘Traditional, Modern and Contemporary Indian Art’ auction preceding that also had Husain’s canvases as the top draw, as did its Significant Indian Art auction that had white horses against a saffron background – a masterpiece belonging to Mohamed Ali Baig – along with a work from the Mother Teresa series belonging to Namrata Shirodkar.
+Not to forget, Husain’s 1972 watercolour of Shiva had topped the debut sale of the auction house in Bengaluru, apart from the fantastic quality Husain’s at its ‘Jodhpur Auction’ at the Umaid Bhawan Palace, where celebrities from all over the world converged and participated in a historic event for a noble cause.
+In effect rendering the subsequent artist foundations claims a publicity farce in extremely poor taste.
 Coming back to the Husain in the current auction, the website describes the painting as unique and “a motif of rural Rajasthan, with two Peacocks and a woman in the courtyard …..….. the colours embodying the landscape of the region where he travelled extensively in the 1960s”.
 The estimate on it is Rs 35 – 50 lakhs.

 The bidding will be conducted online on 28th March 2023 (from 3:00-6:00pm IST) and registration is a must.
 A refundable earnest deposit amount has to be paid by first time participants.
 The details can be found at https://www.bidandhammer.com/